benmeller/security-journey/src/content/blog/htb-starting-point/tier-1.md

 Which of the following values for the `page` parameter would be an example of exploiting a Remote File Include (RFI) vulnerability: "french.html", "//10.10.14.6/somefile", "../../../../../../../../windows/system32/drivers/etc/hosts", "minikatz.exe"
 `//10.10.14.6/somefile`

+> **Learning Opportunity**
+>
+> This format is called the Universal Naming Convention.
+It is useful for identifying servers and resources on a LAN.
+Windows uses backslashes, UNIX forward slashes.
+N.b. in DOS/Windows, this UNC doesn't include the drive, e.g. `c:\` or `d:\`.
+By default, Windows attempts to resolve UNC paths using the the SMB protocol.
+Other protocols that can resolve UNC paths includes WebDAV
+>
+> For this RFI to work, PHP must have `allow_url_include` enabled.

 **Task 6**
 What does NTLM stand for?